 The Committee assembled an all-star lineup of panelists representing different points of view, and covered the role of government in several key areas including jobs and business climate, taxes, Wall Street, banking and housing.

 The event included Stephen Moore, editorial board member and senior economics writer for the Wall Street Journal, Mark M. Zandi chief economist of Moody’s Analytics and Christopher Shays, former Connecticut Congressman.
-The panel was facilitated by communication expert Dr. R. Kraft Bell and moderated by Christian Science Monitor editor-in-chief John Yemma,
+The panel was facilitated by communication expert Dr. R. Kraft Bell and moderated by Christian Science Monitor editor-in-chief John Yemma.

-In many regards the debate showed clearly that all panelists recognize a series of basic principles in regards to the government’s role in the nation.
+The debate showed clearly that all panelists recognize a series of basic principles in regards to the government’s role in the nation.
 Those principles include the necessity for the government to protect its citizens, to ensure a healthy and fair economic system, to create a reasonable taxation system, and to respond to a national crisis with purpose and determination.

 While there was certainly a spirited debate, here are some key areas of agreement: